mkls/npm-audit-haphap/README.md

 # npm-audit-haphap

-Are you also tired of getting "Your configured registry (${opts.registry}) does not support audit requests." errors from npm audit every now and then?
+Are you also tired of getting "Your configured registry (https://registry.npmjs.org/) does not support audit requests." errors from npm audit every now and then?

 Don't worry, just switch your npm audit npm script from